Exótico: History

 In the 1940s, the first exóticos were seen in the history of lucha libre.
 Initially, the category of exóticos was formed as simply an act for entertainment; it did not reflect the life of any luchador.
 One of the earliest acknowledged exótico was Sterling Davis, also known as Gardenia Davis (ring name).
 Gardenia would enter the ring by throwing gardenias at the crowd.
 But up until the late 1980s, exóticos claimed that the act was just an act and that it did not reflect any personal lifestyles.
-In the mid 1980s, two luchadores trained by Reynosa began wrestling as exóticos but unlike previous exóticos, they did not deny their homosexual identity publicly.
+In the mid-1980s, two luchadores trained by Reynosa began wrestling as exóticos but unlike previous exóticos, they did not deny their homosexual identity publicly.
 "The exóticos changed the exótico style from a representation of a tendency to a representation of a social category and celebrated lucha libre as a means of upward mobility for themselves specifically as homosexuals".

 "I love it.
 I come from a 'machismo' family in which many are homophobic.
 I've had many doors slammed in my face, but I am who I am.
 What you see is what you get.
 I'm gay, and I've had no problem saying it."
-Many Lucha libre fanatics would argue that exóticos are "not quite men", but exóticos defend themselves, the thing that maricones are thought to, by definition, not capable of doing.
+Many Lucha libre fanatics would argue that exóticos are "not quite men", but exóticos defend themselves, the thing that maricones are thought to, by definition, not be capable of doing.